Matt Herges: Amateur

-A native of Champaign, Illinois, Herges attended Centennial High School and Illinois State.
+A native of Champaign, Illinois, Herges attended Champaign Centennial High School and Illinois State.
 In 1990, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Los Angeles Dodgers

 Herges was signed by the Los Angeles Dodgers as an amateur free agent in 1992.
 He began his career with the Yakima Bears in 1992, then played with the Bakersfield Dodgers (1993) and Vero Beach Dodgers (1994).

 Herges went to spring training as a replacement player in 1995 when the Major League Baseball Players' Association was on strike.
 As a result, he was barred from membership in the Association for the rest of his career, depriving him of certain revenue sharing sources available to other players.

 Herges remained in the Dodgers farm system after the strike, playing for the San Bernardino Spirit (1995), San Antonio Missions (1995–1996) and Albuquerque Dukes (1996–1999).

 He also played with the Adelaide Giants in the Australian Baseball League during the 1999 off-season.

 Herges made his Major League Baseball debut later that year with the Dodgers on August 3 against the Houston Astros, allowing 1 unearned run in 1.2 innings of relief.
 He only played in 17 games in 1999 but became a full-time member of the Dodgers bullpen the next season.
 He picked up his first win on April 21, 2000, against the Cincinnati Reds and went on to win his first 8 decisions.
 His first loss was on August 7 against the Chicago Cubs, his first game as a starting pitcher.

 Between 1999 and 2001, he appeared in 151 games for the Dodgers, including starting 4 games in 2000.
 He posted a 20–13 record and a 3.38 ERA.

 Herges went into spring training in 2002 expecting to be the Dodgers closer after the retirement of Jeff Shaw.
 However, he pitched poorly in spring training games, with some speculating that it was due to the Dodgers failure to sign him to a contract extension.
 He wound up losing the role to converted starter Éric Gagné.